SaaS SEO: Boost Your Software’s Online Visibility

 Step 5: Identify Opportunities

-Begin by sorting your current rankings column from highest to lowest rankings (i.e. from the lowest to highest numbers), and then look for opportunities in anything from the bottom of page one to the end of page two (positions 10 to 30).
+Begin by sorting your current rankings column from highest to lowest rankings (i.e., from the lowest to highest numbers), and then look for opportunities in anything from the bottom of page one to the end of page two (positions 10 to 30).

 The pages that rank for these phrases have enough authority to catch the attention of the search engine bots.
-You can move things up the search engine ranking pages with a few basic on-page improvements rather than developing and releasing something fresh that will take time to establish authority for and maybe get results for.
+You can move things up the search engine ranking pages with a few basic on-page improvements rather than developing and releasing something fresh that will take time to establish authority for and maybe get results.

 It is critical to optimize things so that they appear on page one because most users will not click through to page two.
 If you want that organic traffic, you need to be on the first page of the search engine rankings.

-Many SEOs focus on volume, but if you rank for a few low-volume phrases that no one is really bothering with, you will gain some good, fast wins while also building authority and contextual relevance for when you develop content for greater search volume terms.
+Many SEOs focus on volume, but if you rank for a few low-volume phrases that no one is bothering with, you will gain some good, fast wins while also building authority and contextual relevance for when you develop content for greater search volume terms.

 Step 6: Structure Your Content into Search Clusters